amelielabs/amelie-docs/content/sql/types/text.md

 ## TEXT

-Defines a UTF8 encoded string.
-Types can be used as a part of the primary or secondary key.
+**`TEXT`**, **`STRING`** defines a UTF8 encoded string.

-* **`TEXT`**, **`STRING`**

 Single quotes or double quotes can be used to define a string.
 Strings can contain escape characters.

+Types can be used as a part of the primary or secondary key.

 ---